jackdp/JPPack/Readme.md

 ### TJppPngCollection

 A non-visual component that can store any number of PNG images.
+Can be associated with an external **TImage** component.
 Unlike **TImageList**, each image can have a different size.
 Images are stored internally as PNG, not bitmaps, which reduces the size of the DFM file.
 Of course, assuming that PNG images are compressed.

 PNG images can be added in the **Object Inspector** or in the code using `AddPngImage`, `AddImageFromFile` or `Items.Insert` methods: